Donnchadh Ruadh Mac Conmara: Life

-After leaving Newfoundland, he continued working, for a long period, as a sailor and his poem Bán Chnoic Éireann Óigh ("The Fair Hills of Holy Ireland"), is said to have been composed in Hamburg.
+After leaving Newfoundland he continued for a long period to work as a sailor, and his poem Bán Chnoic Éireann Óigh ("The Fair Hills of Holy Ireland"), is said to have been composed in Hamburg.

 After returning to Ireland, Donnchadh Ruadh converted to Protestantism and read aloud an Oath of Abjuration inside the still extant Church of Ireland parish at Carrick-on-Suir (Carraig na Siúire).
-He then joined the Anglican parish at Rossmire, Newtown near Kilmacthomas (Coill Mhic Thomáisín).
-He was briefly appointed as parish clerk but when the Vicar and parishioners discovered how great a rogue he was, Donnchadh Ruadh was dismissed, converted back to the Catholicism, and composed his poem Duain na hAithrighe ("Song of Repentance").
+He then joined the Anglican parish at Rossmire, Newtown, near Kilmacthomas (Coill Mhic Thomáisín).
+He was briefly appointed as parish clerk, but when the Vicar and parishioners discovered how great a rogue he was, Donnchadh Ruadh was dismissed; he then converted back to Catholicism, and composed his poem Duain na hAithrighe ("Song of Repentance").

-Following the 1795 death of his close friend and fellow poet Tadhg Gaelach Ó Súilleabháin, Donnchadh Ruadh composed a eulogy for his friend in New Latin verse.
+Following the death in 1795 of his close friend and fellow poet Tadhg Gaelach Ó Súilleabháin, Donnchadh Ruadh composed a eulogy for his friend in Neo-Latin verse.

 In 1810, at the age of 95, Donnchadh Ruadh died in Newtown and lies buried in the Roman Catholic cemetery there.
 His death was briefly reported in the Freeman's Journal; "October 6th, 1810, at Newtown, near Kilmacthomas, in the 95th year of his age, Denis MacNamara, commonly known by the name Ruadh, or Red-haired, the most celebrated of the modern bards.
 His compositions will be received and read until the end of time with rapturous admiration and enthusiastic applause."

 Legacy

 While still teaching at Synge Street CBS in Dublin, Francis MacManus wrote and published a trilogy of biographical novels set in Penal times and about the life of Donnchadh Ruadh Mac Conmara.
-They comprise the novels Stand and Give Challenge (1934), Candle for the Proud (1936) and Men Withering (1939).
+This comprises Stand and Give Challenge (1934), Candle for the Proud (1936) and Men Withering (1939).

 For a long time, it was doubted whether Donnchadh Ruadh ever even visited Newfoundland.
 During the 21st century, however, linguists discovered that multiple Donnchadh Ruadh poems in the Irish language contain Gaelicized renderings of words and terms that are unique to Newfoundland English.
 For this reason, Donnchadh Ruadh's poems are considered the earliest solid evidence of the speaking of the Irish language in Newfoundland.